alexradu95/SKNazar/Nazar/ai_instructions.md

 - It uses StereoKit and DefaultEcs for an ECS architecture.
 - The codebase includes systems for animations, interactions, UI updates, and more.
 - There is a global using file.
 All the usings should stay in this class to reduce codebase character count.
-- A new system called TextWindowInputSystem has been created to handle input events and update the text contents of TextWindow entities.

 ## Goals:
 - Follow best coding practices, including KISS and SOLID principles.
 - Maintain clear separation of code and responsibilities.
 - Minimize character count while preserving readability.
-- You will update ai_instructions.md with the current state and context of this conversation.
+- Update ai_instructions.md with the current state and context of this conversation.
-- Every time I add a new request or a particularity regarding the code or the application, you will save that in ai_instruction.md.
+- Save any new request or particularity regarding the code or the application in ai_instruction.md.

 ## Rules:
 - Use DefaultEcs.World instead of StereoKit.World

 ## Refactoring Objectives:
 - Ensure the directory structure is following good architectural practices.
 - Implement a message passing mechanism using the DefaultEcs `Publish` and `Subscribe` methods to allow systems to communicate with each other.
-For example, when a button is pressed, a `ButtonPressedMessage` is published, and any system subscribed to that message type can react accordingly.
+- Abstract UI code from systems to a separate UI handler class.
+- Implement an entity factory for creating entities with components.
+- Organize files into appropriate directories.
+- Add XML documentation comments to public APIs.
+- Rename `PoseComponent` to `PositionComponent` for consistency.
+- Remove unnecessary `Dispose` methods from systems.
+- Establish a base system class or interface for common system functionality.
+- Design a robust and flexible system for dynamic entity connections.
 ```